Skip to main content

 We build capacity through education and research

-HHRU’s Director Thérèse Murphy co-founded Human Rights Preparedness, the blog of the 100-university Global Campus of Human Rights.
+HHRU’s director Thérèse Murphy co-founded Human Rights Preparedness, the blog of the 100-university Global Campus of Human Rights.
 It aims to build the rights-based approach to pandemics and other emergencies.
-Thérèse is also part of an international team that is creating a MOOC on scientific freedom and responsibility.
+Thérèse is also part of an international team that worked with UNESCO to create the world’s first MOOC on science and human rights.

 We develop partnerships and projects

-With funding from the Irish Research Council and the UK’s Economic and Social Research Council, HHRU’s Clay Ó Néill and Thérèse Murphy are working alongside partners from Edinburgh Law School, University College Cork and the Faculty of Public Health.
-Together they are creating a public health, ethics and law network.
+With funding from the Irish Research Council and the UK’s Economic and Social Research Council, HHRU’s Clay Ó Néill and Thérèse Murphy worked alongside partners from Edinburgh Law School, University College Cork and the Faculty of Public Health.
+Together they created a public health, ethics and law network.

 We move knowledge into action, collaborating with civil society and national and international organisations